We just reached 30,000 articles on this wiki! 🥳

 It was confirmed by the developer Michał Gdaniec to be the supposed "Frustration World", although it never got finished.
 Oddly enough, it's named "Mirror Castle" internally.

-This level is technically accessible, since beating the third level of World of Stupidity warps you straight to this level, but since there is a game breaking bug in the second World of Stupidity level that prevents you from progressing on version 7.02, the third level becomes inaccessible, making this level also inaccessible as a result.
+This level is technically accessible: beating the third level of World of Stupidity warps you straight to this level, but since there is a game breaking bug in the World of Stupidity levels that prevents you from progressing at the third level on version 7.02, this level becomes inaccessible.

 4 completely empty frames follow up this level in the frame list, which suggests that they may have been used as placeholders for future levels.